Iamvivek-gupta/interview/react.md

 ### AWS Lambda
 1. **What is AWS Lambda?**
-   - **Answer**: AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
+   - **Answer**: AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, making it perfect for scalable and cost-effective solutions.
 You pay only for the compute time you consume¹.

 2. **What are the use cases for AWS Lambda?**
    - **Answer**: Common use cases include data processing, real-time file processing, backends for mobile and web applications, and event-driven applications¹.